Dana Nessel: Early life and education

 Nessel was born in West Bloomfield Township, Michigan, the daughter of Martin and Sandra Nessel.
 She is Jewish.
 She was raised in West Bloomfield and graduated from West Bloomfield High School in 1987, where she played soccer and was named All-State.

 Nessel received a Bachelor of Arts with a major in political science from the University of Michigan in 1990 and a Juris Doctor from Wayne State University Law School in 1994.
 While in college, she also performed standup comedy for several years.
 While in law school, she was an intern in the Wayne County Prosecutor's Office.

 Career

 After graduating from law school, Nessel worked as an assistant prosecutor in Wayne County for eleven years.
 She was the primary attorney on over 1,665 cases dealing with homicides, armed robberies, child abuse, sex crimes, carjackings and drug crimes.

-In 2005, Nessel opened her legal firm, Nessel and Kessel Law, where she handled criminal defense cases, civil rights actions, family law matters, and general tort litigation.
+In 2005, Nessel opened her legal firm, Nessel and Kessel Law with Chris Kessel, also a graduate of Wayne State Law School, where she handled criminal defense cases, civil rights actions, family law matters, and general tort litigation.
 While in private practice, she successfully represented the plaintiffs in DeBoer v.
 Snyder (2014).